 Why is therapy so expensive?

-In order for someone to become a licensed therapist, they spend on average, between 4-5 years obtaining a Bachelor's and Master's degree, completing 2+ years of post-master's clinical training, and then receiving their credentials to practice independently.
-During the 2+ years of training, therapists often receive very low wages and work difficult hours in order to gain experience for licensure.
+For someone to become a licensed therapist, they spend on average, between 4-5 years obtaining a Bachelor's and Master's degree, completing 2+ years of post-master's clinical training, and then receiving their credentials to practice independently.
+During the 2+ years of training, therapists often receive very low wages and work difficult hours to gain experience for licensure.
 In a nutshell, it takes a lot of money, energy, and heart strength to become a therapist.
 Additionally, it can be very energetically draining to be a therapist.
 Most people have trouble listening to a friend talk for 20 minutes about their lives without trying to fix it or give advice (which ultimately shuts most of us down).
 Therapists not only listen deeply and attune completely to the client, but they have practiced the art of knowing the right time and place to ask questions, offer additional resources, or teach skills.

 Therapists sit in people's darkest secrets and deepest fears, and they often help clients learn how to resource and find strength in overcoming difficult emotions.
 Most therapists are empaths by nature, which means they feel what the client feels, and are able to offer empathy while still staying positive and neutral.
 If a therapist sees more than six clients a day, it is common to experience compassion fatigue or burnout.